kennygrant/bestiary/net.md

 ## ListenAndServe

-After spawning a server with http.ListenAndServe convenience function, don't expect control to return to your main function until the end of the program.
+If you launch the http server in your main goroutine, don't expect control to return to your main function until the end of the program, because it blocks waiting for input until an error occurs.

 ```go
 func main() {